KyleAMathews/react-component-width-mixin/README.md

 React.createClass({
   mixins: [componentWidthMixin],

+  onResize: function() {
+    // Optional hook/callback function.
+Called each time the element is resized.
+    // onResize will also be called when the element is instantiated and has
+    // its componentWidth set for the first time.
+  },

   render: function() {
     // Now the component width is available after the initial render
     // as this.state.componentWidth.